Vertigo Tour: Main set

+Prior to the band taking the stage, "Wake Up" by Canadian rock band Arcade Fire was played as introduction music.
 The arena shows of the first and third legs usually began with the same trio of songs: "City of Blinding Lights", "Vertigo", and "Elevation".
 On the first leg, "City of Blinding Lights" would alternate with "Love and Peace or Else", and sometimes "Beautiful Day" appeared in the opening trio.
 In contrast, the stadium concerts of the second leg opened with "Vertigo", "I Will Follow", and "The Electric Co.", though "I Will Follow's" position was occasionally occupied by other songs.
 By the fourth leg, "City of Blinding Lights", "Vertigo" and "Elevation" were the standard opening trio that was only altered once – early on in the fourth leg.
 After the opening trio, songs from U2's early days were played at the arena shows, while the stadium shows featured more anthemic rock songs.
 "New Year's Day", "Until the End of the World", "I Still Haven't Found What I'm Looking For", and "Miracle Drug" were examples of songs that often appeared in the main set.
 Beyond this point in the set list, the stadium and indoor sets became roughly similar.
 "Sometimes You Can't Make it on Your Own" was played at every show as a tribute to Bono's father.
 There was then a sequence of politically based songs (usually "Love and Peace or Else", "Sunday Bloody Sunday", and "Bullet the Blue Sky"), based around the theme of "Coexist" (written to show a Muslim Crescent, Jewish Star of David, and Christian Cross).
 Later, with flags of African nations displayed on the screens, "Where the Streets Have No Name" followed "Pride (In the Name of Love)".
 This led to a plea from Bono to participate in the ONE Campaign, while the opening of "One" played.